 - Delete: if you don’t have time and it’s not important?
 Be ruthless.
 Delete this task.

 - Delegate: what doesn’t need to be done by you?
-I know what you’re thinking, I’m a bit of a mind-reader…” But no one can do this as well and as fast as I can!”.
-We all suffer from this.
-When you choose to delegate, it frees up a lot of precious time to attend to what’s truly important to you.
+I know what you’re thinking…” No one can do this as well and as fast as I can!”.
+And even though it may be true to some extent, remember that the end goal here is to free up precious time to focus on what’s truly important to you.
 Asking for support is a sign of maturity and resourcefulness.

 As you go about the process of decluttering your mind, you’re freeing up energy and space to think clearly, focus on what really matters and reignite your passion and creativity.
 Your life will thank you for it.